Leo Bebb

 Leo Bebb is a fictional clergyman who is featured in The Book of Bebb, a tetralogy by Frederick Buechner.
 Cynthia Ozick calls him a "lustily flawed hero".

 Background

 Leo Bebb is the head of a religious diploma mill in Florida who had once served five years in a prison on a charge of exposing himself before a group of children.
 Buechner says of Bebb that "he came, unexpected and unbidden, from a part of myself no less mysterious and inaccessible than the part where dreams come from."
+Leland Ryken, Philip Ryken, and Todd Wilson note that "to a minister as flamboyant as Bebb, image is everything, so he hides his sordid past behind 'Gospelese' and benevolent acts."

 Physical appearance

 When Bebb is first introduced, in Lion Country, he is described as follows:

 A workable, Tweedledum mouth with the lines at the corners, the hinge marks, making an almost perfect H with the tight lips.
 A face plump but firm, pale but not sick pale.
 He was high-polish bald and had hardly a trace of facial hair, beard or eyebrows even.
 The eyes were jazzy and wide open and expectant, as if he'd just pulled a rabbit out of a hat or was waiting for me to.